 our series of portraits of singers and musicians from East Anglia is written by

-John and Katie Howson, co-directors of the East Anglian Traditional Music Trust,
+John and Katie Howson, co-founders of the East Anglian Traditional Music Trust,

 who first met singer Hubert Freeman in the 1980s.
 Hubert died, aged 81, in June